Facebook sued in Kenya over work conditions for moderators

 Attorneys for a man who once worked as a content moderator for Facebook have filed a lawsuit accusing the company of exploitative and unsafe working conditions

-KAMPALA, Uganda -- Attorneys for a man who once worked as a content moderator for Facebook have filed a lawsuit accusing the company of exploitative and unsafe working conditions.
+KAMPALA, Uganda -- A man who says he is “destroyed” after working as a content moderator for Facebook has filed a lawsuit accusing the company of human trafficking Africans to work in an exploitative and unsafe facility in Kenya.

-The case against Meta Platforms, Facebook's parent company, and the outsourcing firm Sama was lodged Tuesday with a court in the Kenyan capital, Nairobi.
+The case against Meta Platforms, the Menlo Park, Calif. company that owns Facebook, and Sama, a San Francisco subcontractor, was lodged Tuesday with a court in the Kenyan capital, Nairobi.

 Daniel Motaung's petition “calls upon Kenya’s courts to order Facebook and its outsourcing companies to end exploitation in its Nairobi moderation hub, where content moderators work in dangerous conditions,” said a statement by Foxglove, a London-based legal nonprofit that supports Facebook content moderators.

+Applicants are recruited “through deceit,” said Mercy Mutemi, who filed the petition in court Tuesday morning.
+“We found a lot of Africans were forced into force labor situations and human trafficking.
+When you leave your country for a job that you didn’t apply for, that amounts to human trafficking."

+Content moderators are not given enough medical coverage to seek mental health treatment, the filing alleges.

-The lawsuit notes that content moderators must view “toxic content” including graphic violence, exposing them to mental health issues.
-It also seeks orders for Facebook and Sama to respect moderators’ right to unionize.
+The lawsuit also seeks orders for Facebook and Sama to respect moderators’ right to unionize.

 ”We also encourage content reviewers to raise issues when they become aware of them and regularly conduct independent audits to ensure our partners are meeting the high standards we expect of them," the statement said.